jbcodeforce/yarfba/docs/serverless/lambda.md

 * It provides a code signing feature to ensure only trusted code is run in the Lambda function.

 * Lambda also supports function URLs, a built-in HTTPS endpoint for invoking functions.
 No need for API Gateway and ALB.
-* Each Lambda exec environment include a writeable /tmp: files written within it, remain for the lifetime of the execution environment.
+* Each Lambda exec environment includes a writeable /tmp folder: files written within it, remain for the lifetime of the execution environment.
-* Also to enable our Lambda function to access resources inside our private VPC, we must provide additional VPC-specific configuration information that includes VPC subnet IDs and security group IDs.
+* Also to enable the Lambda function to access resources inside the private VPC, we must provide additional VPC-specific configuration information that includes VPC subnet IDs and security group IDs and the `AWSLambdaVPCAccessExecutionRole` policy.
 AWS Lambda uses this information to set up elastic network interfaces (ENIs) that enable the function to connect securely to other resources in the VPC.

     ![](./diagrams/vpc-lambda.drawio.png)